ashpursglove/ashs_construction_calculator/README.md

 This project is released under the **MIT License**.

-That means:
+Which means:
 - Use it
 - Modify it
 - Ship it
 - Embed it in something else
-- Do not sue the author if concrete behaves like concrete
+- Do not attempt to sue the author when concrete behaves like concrete

-If it saves you time, great.
-If it saves you from one catastrophic spreadsheet decision, even better.

----

-## Final Note

-If this tool:
-- replaces one fragile spreadsheet
-- prevents one late-night recalculation spiral
-- or stops one meeting from devolving into “back-of-the-envelope maths”

-Then it has done exactly what it was built to do.
+No warranties.

-No cloud.
+No guarantees.
-No nonsense.
+No miracles.

-Just numbers.
+Just software.